leptonai/leptonai/misc/tuna/tuna-user-guide.md

 lep tuna upload-data --file <local_file_path> --name <data_file_name>
 ```

-In this example, the command uploads a data file from the specified local path and assigns the provided name to it in the Tuna environment.
+This uploads your data from the specified local path and names it in your Tuna environment for future reference.

 ### <span style="color:SkyBlue">`remove-data` Command Overview

-The `remove-data` command allows users to delete an existing data file from the Tuna environment.
-The user must specify the name of the data file to be deleted.
+Need to free up space or clean out old data?
+The `remove-data` command helps you delete specific datasets from the Tuna environment.

 #### Example Usage